rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 * Database Entity: A database entity is actual instance of a stored item in the database that is created with a database schema.
 Each database entity uses a row in the database table whereas each field of the entity is defined by a column.
 A relationship to another entity is often described with an identifier of the other entity and ends up as field in the database as well.

-Let's get back to our Express application.
-Usually, there is a folder in your Node.js application called *src/models/* that contains files for each model in your database (e.g. *src/models/user.js* and *src/models/message.js*).
-Each model is implemented as a schema that defines the fields and relationships.
-There is often also a file (e.g. *src/models/index.js*) that combines all models and exports all them as database interface to the Express application.

 Before diving into the code for your application, it's always a good idea to map the relationships between entities and how to handle the data that must pass between them.
 A {{% a_blank "UML (Unified Modeling Language)" "https://en.wikipedia.org/wiki/Unified_Modeling_Language" %}} diagram is a straightforward way to express relationships between entities in a way that can be referenced quickly as you type them out.
 This is useful for the person laying the groundwork for an application as well as anyone who wants to additional information in the database schema to it.
 An UML diagram could appear as such:

 <div class="row">